radfordm-osu/radfordm-osu.github.io/readme.md

-VR Workforce Training
+VR Workforce Training System
 ========

 VR Workforce Training is a scalable system for objects and VR scenarios aimed to create a better training experience in applied workforce settings.

 ## Getting Started